esp8266/Arduino/doc/ota_updates/ota_updates.md

  ![OTA upload complete](ota-ide-ota-upload-complete.png)

-**Note**

-To be able to upload your sketch over and over again using OTA, you need to embed inside OTA routines.
+**Note** To be able to upload your sketch over and over again using OTA, you need to embed OTA routines inside.
 Please use DNS_SD_Arduino_OTA.ino as an example.

 ## HTTP Server